 On journalist and poet Dana Goodyear

-Peter Pagnamenta's Prairie Fever: British Aristocrats in the American West 1830-1890
+Peter Pagnamenta's Prairie Fever in the Washington Post

 Sayed Kashua's Second Person Singular